tomnil/tomnil.github.io/public/_/OwnCloud/Move the OwnCloud data directory to a remote share (samba).md

----
-layout: article
-title:  Move the OwnCloud data directory to a remote share (samba)
+# 2019-03-19 Move the OwnCloud data directory to a remote share (samba)
-description:
-date: 2019-03-19
-tags: owncloud turnkey proxmox
-supertag: owncloud
----

 `!` - Owncloud as of 2019-08 isn't very stable when the amount of files and changes increases.
 I have uninstalled the product, but still this information might be valuable.